Aim: To obtain a working knowledge in the use of a marine VHF radio and an EPIRB.

 Duration: 30 (notional) hours of learning which includes all planned learning activities, including revision and assessment, which lead toward the achievement of the learning outcomes.

-Qualification: Maritime VHF Operator Certificate.
+Qualification: Maritime VHF Operator’s Certificate (MVOC).

-Maritime VHF radios can be used for receiving weather forecasts, safety information, communicating between boats, or communicating boat to shore.
+In this MVOC course you will learn how to use a marine VHF radio correctly and with confidence: a must in any emergency.
+And don't forget that marine VHF radios can be used for receiving weather forecasts, safety information, communicating between boats, or communicating boat to shore.

 Note: This course does not include the use of SSB radio.
 If you are travelling outside New Zealand waters please complete the Maritime Restricted Radiotelephone Operator's Certificate course or the Maritime Short Range Operator's Certificate course (Europe) instead.